MaastrichtU-IDS/fair-enough-metrics/README.md

 This API is deployed publicy at https://metrics.api.fair-enough.semanticscience.org

-It can be used with the FAIR evaluation services:
+It can be used with the following FAIR evaluation services:

 * https://fair-enough.semanticscience.org
 * https://fairsharing.github.io/FAIR-Evaluator-FrontEnd

+FAIR evaluation API built with [`fair-test`](https://github.com/MaastrichtU-IDS/fair-test)

 ## 🧑‍💻 Deploy the API